PRATAP-KUMAR/ubuntu-gdm-set-background/README.md

 wget -q https://raw.githubusercontent.com/PRATAP-KUMAR/ubuntu-gdm-set-background/main/ubuntu-gdm-set-background && chmod +x ubuntu-gdm-set-background
 ````

-there are four options
+There are four options
 1. background with image
 2. background with color
 3. background with gradient horizontal ( requires two valid hex color inputs)
 4. background with gradient vertical ( requires two valid hex color inputs)

-tip: be ready with valid hex color code in place of below example like #aAbBcC or #dDeEfF.
-Change them to your preffered hex color codes.
+Tip: be ready with valid hex color code in place of below example like `#aAbBcC` or `#dDeEfF`.
+Change them to your preferred hex color codes.
-you may choose colors from https://www.color-hex.com/
+You may choose colors from https://www.color-hex.com/

 Example Commands: